JSubelj/pgs-to-srt-wrapper/README.md

 ### MOST IMPORTENDLY
 I am not responsible for your seed ratio if my software deletes ur files or any other retarded shit that can happen if my software glitches horribly.
-This software also does not promote piracy in any way shape or form and is used only to download and convert videos that you own and just so happen you copy it from one computer to another with bittorrents because u never learned what scp or rsync is.
+This software also does not promote piracy in any way shape or form and is used only to download and convert videos that you own and just so happen copy from one computer to another with bittorrents because u never learned what scp or rsync is.

 THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.